HISTORY OF TEMPLE BETH SHALOM

 - A "Knitting Mavens" group has been hand-knitting Hats for Israeli Soldiers since 2012.
 In December 2014, Rabbi Jay Perlman and members of our congregation delivered 118 hats to the Israeli founder of the program during TBS's trip to Israel.
 The hats provide warmth and emotional support to soldiers.
 Another 118 hats are being created for 2016.

 - A social justice committee that addresses community concerns that keep members awake at night.
 A food collection is held each year during the High Holidays.

 - A "Three Score and More" group geared specifically towards members of our temple family who are age 60 and up.

 The Temple's continued growth made the building inadequate.
 A new Mikdash (sacred space) project began in 2012, led by former presidents, Beth Pinals and Rich Luskin, with elaborate involvement of the entire temple community.
 The process led to a vision of a complete redesign and expansion of the temple, except for the sanctuary, which was updated in 2005.
-Construction began in the fall of 2015 and will be completed by the fall of 2016.
+Construction began in the fall of 2015 and was completed in the fall of 2016.